numpy/numpy.org/content/en/benchmark.md

 #### Transonic - JIT

 We used Transonic jit to accelerate our code.
 To implement this we used Pythran (Ahead-Of-Time) compiler in Just-In-Time mode.
 This algorithm took 0.01 seconds for input datasets with 16 points, 0.05 seconds for input datasets with 32 points and 0.17 seconds for input datasets with 64 points.

 #### Transonic - Boost: Pythran

 Pythran is an Ahead Of Time compiler.
 This module takes a Python file as an input then converts it into some kind of interface which makes the code faster.
 Transonic's boost decorator replaces the python function with the pythranized function.
 This algorithm took 10.37 seconds for input data of 16 points, 41.88 seconds for input data with 32 points and 160.15 seconds for input data with 64 points.

 ### Numba

-Numba converts the Python files to optimized machine code during runtime.
-The major advantage is after compiling codes using Numba, the speed of code becomes approachable to C or FORTRAN.
-Numba caches all the compiled functions into a file system for future use of the same functions.
-We used the jit decorated functions to call another jit decorated function while implementing our code.
-It is advisable to add the jit decorated function to other functions too, so as to prevent it from generating slower outputs.
-This algorithm took 0.89 seconds for input data with 16 points, 0.05 seconds for input data with 32 points and 0.17 seconds for input data with 64 points.
+Numba is the Just In Time compiler of the Python functions.
+Heavily used in community and since it helps saving a lot of memory - thus, this was chosen as one of the candidates for benchmarking.

+Implementation details:

+* `jit` decorator from Numba was used to compile the Python functions just-in-time.
+* `cache = True`: To avoid repetitive compile time.
+* Used NumPy arrays and loops.
+* Implemented `jit` decorated functions to call another `jit` decorated functions to increase the performance of our model

 ## Results

 Table values represent the time taken by each algorithm to run, in respected datasets for 5 iterations.